 Medical devices provide visual displays of vital signs through physiological streams such as heart rate, electrocardiogram (ECG), respiratory rate, and blood oxygen saturation.
 Electronic health record initiatives around the world create more sources of medical data.
-Life-threatening conditions such as pneumothorax, nosocomial infection, intraventricular hemorrhage, and periventricular leukomalacia can be easily detected using real time analytics that fuses different data sources.
+Life-threatening conditions such as pneumothorax, nosocomial infection, intraventricular haemorrhage, and periventricular leukomalacia can be easily detected using real-time analytics that fuses different data sources.

 Clinicians often have limited insights into all of the patient’s disease and comorbidity status, and little time or expertise in risk score coding accuracy requirements.
 This misalignment can significantly impact the accuracy of associated claims data, documentation, risk score accuracy, and related reimbursement for health plans and/or ACOs.
 Real-time analytics can provide in-depth insights into historical, current, and predictive risk score-accuracy gaps to support accurate disease burden documentation and treatment of various medical conditions that need the clinician’s attention so that problems may be addressed before the patient is readmitted or the hospital is penalized.